 Did you know?
-Even the best strategic management minds struggle against these challenges’ day-in and day-out.
+Even the best strategic management minds struggle against these challenges day in and day out.
 As a marketing manager, if you are facing certain challenges, it’s high time you identify and tackle them.

 Not all marketing managers face the same challenges.
-However, there are few generic ones which most managers have pointed out.
-Whether it’s budget allocation or poor internal communication, find the problems and resolve them.
+However, there are a few generic ones which most managers have pointed out.
+Whether it’s the budget allocation or poor internal communication, find the problems and resolve them.